SeppeLampe/enviro_prog_git/README.md

 # Git in Environmental Programming
 This is a quick introduction to Git for IUPWARE programmers.

+**For this exercise, kindly get in the groups you formed for your projects.
+Only one person needs to make the remote repo for your group's project.
+You can call this person "Mr. Manager" (ladies too).
+Follow along as a group and make sure that everyone does all the rest of the stuff**

 ## Setting up Git

 ### Make your account